Heat is a template driven service that automates the management of the entire lifecycle of your application on the NeCTAR cloud.

 The stack lifecycle

 A template is created, using a standard text editor (such as Brackets).
-It is then uploaded into the OpenStack Heat service, either by means of the Heat command line client, or the Horizon dashboard.
+It is then uploaded into the OpenStack Heat service, either by means of the Heat Command line client, or the Nectar dashboard.

-If uploaded via the command line client, the engine expects any mandatory parameters to be provided as arguments added at the point the template was uploaded.
+If uploaded via the command line client, the engine expects any mandatory parameters to be provided as arguments added at the time the template was uploaded.